DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/miscellaneous/count-the-number-of-records-in-a-report-or-a-group.md

 ---
 title: Count the Number of Records in a Report or a Group
 ---
+# Count the Number of Records in a Report or a Group
 This tutorial describes how to count the number of records in a report or a group.
 To demonstrate this feature, we'll use a report with grouping, similar the one created in the following tutorial: [Change or Apply Data Grouping to a Report](../../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-editing-basics/change-or-apply-data-grouping-to-a-report.md).

 This tutorial consists of the following sections.